explainers-by-googlers/cpu-performance/README.md

 Applications using the API should handle additional tiers which are likely to be added in future as devices improve over time.
-Implementations should not redefine tiers—that is tier 4 devices should not be reclassified as tier 3 to accommodate newer, higher-powered devices as technology improves, but instead should add a tier 5 for those newer devices, and then a tier 6 and so on.
+Implementations should not redefine tiers—that is tier 4 devices should not be reclassified as tier 3 to accommodate newer, higher-powered devices as technology improves.
+Instead implementations should add a tier 5 for those newer devices when the need arises, and then a tier 6 and so on.

 For example, a video conferencing application could interpret the four performance tiers as follows.
 Bear in mind that this interpretation is